eclipse-tractusx/tractusx-edc/docs/development/decision-records/2025-05-21-return-http-status-codes-in-dataplane/README.md

 1. Pull the upstream modules `data-plane-http` and `data-plane-http-spi` into the Tractus-X EDC distribution.
 2. A new `proxyOriginalResponse` flag will be added to the `HttpDataAddress`.
 When the value is set to `true`, the dataplane will return the original datasource response.
-In the `HttpRequestParams` is included this new optional parameter `proxyOriginalResponse` flag.
-If is not set, the default behaviour (`false`) will be kept, i.e., return only 2XX's and 5XX's.
+During the instantiation of `HttpDataSource` the value is set to the parameter `proxyOriginalResponse`.
+If is not present in the `HttpDataAddress`, the default behaviour (`false`) will be kept, i.e., return only 2XX's and 5XX's.
 3. Update the `HttpDataSource` to proxy the entire response from the source, successful or not, including the status code, media type and content.
 The proxied response will also contain the value of the new `proxyOriginalResponse` flag in a